 - Timeframes and SLAs for each of your process steps.
 What is optimal and what is reasonable?
 What’s unacceptable?

-- How to minimise business risk at each stage
+- How can you minimise business risk at each stage?

-- Data security requirements around hosting and penetration testing
+- What are the key data security requirements around hosting and penetration testing?

 Once you have a preferred process, and documented it in some way, it’s time to consider the people resources and how they fit in.

 It’s a cliche but your people are your business’s most valuable asset.
 You need them to be bought in and aligned properly to solve your business problems.

 Therefore, before you go “solving” their issues for them you need to make sure that all the relevant people are consulted and their situations understood.